 This determines the Reverb Type.
-Each Reverb Type has different values for the rest of the Reverb parameters.
+Each Reverb Type has different values for the rest of the Reverb parameters; for example, Basement has a Reverb Time of 0.6 seconds, while Canyon has a Reverb Time of 12.0 seconds.

 When "NO EFFECT" is selected, Reverb is off and none of the other Reverb parameters are available (with the exception of the Reverb Pan parameter).